kite1988/dblp-parser/ReadMe.txt

 4. Run the parser
 a.
 Using IDE, for example, Eclipse.
-You need to add mysql-connector-java-6.0-bin.jar to tshe build path.
+You need to add mysql-connector-java-6.0-bin.jar to the build path.
 See this post if you need any help. http://www.wikihow.com/Add-JARs-to-Project-Build-Paths-in-Eclipse-(Java)